A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Uniform betweenness in uniquely geodesic spaces

+In a uniquely geodesic space $X$, the betweenness property $\BW$ given in Definition \ref{definition-betweenness} can be reformulated in the following equivalent way: for every four pairwise distinct points $x,y,z,w \in X$,

-The remainder of this subsection is devoted to showing that uniformly uniquely geodesic spaces where \eqref{eq-metric-conv} holds also satisfy the uniform betweenness property.
+Moreover, $\BW$ is equivalent to strong convexity and there exist uniquely geodesic spaces that do not satisfy $\BW$ (see \cite{LNP1} and \cite{Ka}).
+Recall however that condition \ref{eq-metric-conv} implies $\BW$.
+We now show that uniformly uniquely geodesic spaces where \eqref{eq-metric-conv} holds satisfy $\UBW$ (see Definition \ref{def-uniform-btw}).
 In addition, given a modulus of uniform uniqueness, one can convert it into a modulus of uniform betweenness.
-First we prove a rather technical property needed to this end and also in the proof of the main result. \begin{lem} Let $(X,d)$ be a uniformly uniquely geodesic space with a modulus of uniform uniqueness $\Phi$ satisfying $\Phi(\eps,b) < \eps$ for all $\eps,b>0$.
-Let $\eps, b >0$, $x,y,z\in X$ with